Trinkle23897/Fast-Poisson-Image-Editing/docs/backend.md

 ### Parallelization Strategy

 For [EquSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/openmp/equ.cc), it first groups the pixels into two folds by `(i+j)%2`, then parallelizes per-pixel iteration inside a group in each step.
-This strategy can utilize the thread-local accessment.
+This strategy can utilize the thread-local assessment.

 For [GridSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/openmp/grid.cc), it parallelizes per-grid iteration in each step, where the grid size is `(grid_x, grid_y)`.
 It simply iterates all pixels in each grid.